yp-engineering/radiant-scraped_layouts-extension/README.md

 # Scraped Layouts

-Scrapes a webpage and creates a layout that uses regular expressions to insert content.
+This extension allows a Radiant designer to pull a webpage from a given URL, replace portions of it using regular expressions, and save the outcome as a standard (but uneditable) Radiant layout.

+---

-Created by Charles Hudson.
+Created by Charles Hudson for YP Intellectual Property, LLC (yellowpages.com).